odimos/AirBnB/readme.md

 ## Visualisation
+>  ⚠️ Note:
-> For full interactivity (widgets, dynamic charts), download `airbnb.ipynb` and open it locally in an environment that supports Jupyter notebooks.
+> For full interactivity, download `airbnb.ipynb` and run it locally in an environment that supports Jupyter notebooks.
-> Partial interactivity can also be viewed here: [View notebook via nbviewer](https://nbviewer.org/github/USERNAME/REPO/blob/main/airbnb.ipynb)
+> A partially interactive version is also available via nbviewer:: [View notebook via nbviewer](https://nbviewer.org/github/USERNAME/REPO/blob/main/airbnb.ipynb)

 ### Static example for Athnes
 ![Athens](visualisation.png)